 Knowing what type of manual wheelchair to buy is essential to ensuring you get the wheelchair that’s right for you.
-There are so many different types of manual wheelchairs on today’s market from self propel and transit wheelchairs to lightweight and ultra lightweight wheelchairs it can be difficult to choose the right one.
-We hope after reading this guide to buying a manual wheelchair the decision-making process will be a lot easier.
+There are so many different types of manual wheelchairs on today’s market from self-propel and transit wheelchairs to lightweight and ultra lightweight wheelchairs it can be difficult to choose the right one.

 What type of manual wheelchair do you need?